UCB-MIDS/w241/assignments/README.md

 This also means that when you submit your problem set, I should be able to download it and execute without any problems.

+*If you're enrolled in INFO290, the assignments are avaiable in bCourses.*

 # Practice Turnin
 We'd like to make sure that you understand the turnin flow!
 Please take the 5 minutes to complete this assignment.